-• The following are not considered as hours successfully completed: F grades, incompletes (I), withdrawals

-- (W), audits (AU), and no pass (NP). - Credit hours for courses for which an incomplete is granted do not count as hours completed, but do count as hours attempted. - All classes dropped after the census date show a W on the student's transcript and are considered attempted hours. - Students who withdraw from all classes are automatically considered to be on Financial Aid Probation for 0% pace for the term.
-If a student is on Financial Aid Probation and withdraws from all classes, he or she is considered to be on Financial Aid Suspension immediately in his or her next term of enrollment (but could file an appeal). - If undergraduates do not complete at least 12 hours and maintain the appropriate GPA for their courses by the end of the next term, they are considered to be on Financial Aid Suspension. - In the case of repeated courses, the most recently earned grade and credit becomes the grade and credit of record and is included in the GPA calculation.
+- The following are not considered as hours successfully completed: F grades, incompletes (I), withdrawals (W), audits (AU), and no pass (NP). - Credit hours for courses for which an incomplete is granted do not count as hours completed, but do count as hours attempted. - All classes dropped after the census date show a W on the student's transcript and are considered attempted hours. - In the case of repeated courses, the most recently earned grade and credit becomes the grade and credit of record and is included in the GPA calculation.
 Financial aid may be awarded to retake a class for which a student earned a grade of 'F.' Financial aid may be awarded one time to retake a class for which a student earned a grade other than 'F'; additional retakes of the class are not covered by Title IV aid unless a higher grade is required by the student's major. - Remedial, enrichment, and English as a Second Language (ESL) courses are not taken into consideration. - Transfer hours count as both attempted and completed hours.